 What is in a contract?

 Building contracts normally comprise three separate documents:

-1 The first is the building contract itself.
+1 The building contract itself.
 This is a legal document, usually in standard form.
 It sets out the role, rights and responsibilities of the consumer and the builder.
 A number of standard form contracts are available.
 If you are unsure about which one is appropriate for your project, you should consult your lawyer.

 To avoid any later confusion, at contract signing time, request at least two copies of all contract documents and ensure you and the builder sign each page of each document.

 The DBCA contains provisions that apply to all contracts for domestic building work.
 It contains more onerous provisions that apply to contracts for major domestic building work, being contracts for domestic building work with a value of more than $5,000.
 This section deals with the provisions that apply to all domestic building contracts.